Yellow Strand – A Secluded Coastal Gem on Sligo’s Raghly Peninsula

 Dog-friendly

 The beach is popular with dog owners who enjoy the long, open stretch of sand.
-Dogs are allowed, but keep them on a lead when other walkers are present and always clean up after them.
+Dogs are allowed, but keep them under control when other walkers are present and always clean up after them.

 Safety Notes

-- When the beach is empty, extra caution is advised for any water entry.
+• When the beach is empty, extra caution is advised for any water entry or surfing.

-- The tide can change rapidly; plan surf sessions and walks around high‑tide windows to avoid being cut off.
+• The tide can change rapidly; plan surf sessions and coastal walks around tide windows to avoid being cut off or stranded on sandbanks.

 Seasonal Weather & Visiting Tips